ON THIS PAGE

 The movement he started, commonly referred to as the Millerite movement, "gained momentum by utilizing the latest technologies of the day, of mass communication.
 The high speed printing press, for example, was very important in promoting pamphlets and newsletters and newspapers and colored charts that illustrated Miller's system".

 (As an aside, note that Daniel Specified EXACTLY when the Messiah would appear.
-DETAILS
+DETAILS (Scroll down slightly)

 The Great Disappointment

 Possibly bearing in mind Jesus' words in Matthew 24:36, William Miller did not assign an exact date to the Second Advent, but stated that it would occur about the year 1843.
 Article 15 of a twenty-point document issued in September 1822 said

 I believe that the second coming of Jesus Christ is near, even at the door, even within twenty-one years --on or before 1843."

 As I understand it, after fellow believers asked if he could be more definite, Miller narrowed the time-period to sometime between Passover 1843 and Passover 1844.
 (Although the Jewish feasts do not fall on specified dates according to the Gregorian calendar, it so happened that Passover fell on March 21st in both these years.)
 Miller said..

 "My principles in brief, are, that Jesus Christ will come again to this earth, cleanse, purify, and take possession of the same, with all the saints, sometime between March 21, 1843, and March 21, 1844."

 The movement suffered its first disappointment when March 21st 1844 came and went without Jesus appearing until Samuel Snow, a Methodist 'millerite', came to the conclusion that they had been looking at the wrong Jewish feast.
 The 2,300 year prophecy would not be fulfilled on Passover, but on Yom Kippur or the Day of Atonement.